 After about ten seconds, Ken’s body fell softly toward the river.
 He landed in a river boat.
 Without paying the embarkation fee, he had become a tourist on a bateau mouche.

 Le Pont Notre-Dame

-Madame Dupont remembered standing on le Pont Notre-Dame, listening to the deep sound of bells that reverberated through the air from the massive bell-towers of the nearby cathedral.
-It was Sunday morning and she had just come from Mass with her mother.
-Her father had died three weeks earlier.
-She looked up at her mother, who was holding her hand.
-But her mother was gone.
+Madame Dupont remembered standing on le Pont Notre-Dame in 1945, listening to the deep sound that reverberated through the air from the massive bell-towers of the nearby cathedral.
+It was Sunday morning and she had just come from Mass with her adoptive mother.
+She had been in Paris for three months now, and she was just getting used to the idea that this was her new home, her new language, her new culture.
+Her parents had died sometime during the last five years, she didn’t know when.
+All she knew for sure was that it was her eleventh birthday today.
+She looked up at her mother, but she was gone.

 She remembered thinking that at one time you might have been able to stand on the bridge and see the cathedral.
 But it was hidden now by buildings, by time, and by the existential brutality of Sartre.
 She thought about his play, Les Mouches, and wondered what it meant in a context where the old gods of Greece and Rome hadn’t managed to save anyone.
 Who knows where Sartre’s hero Oreste was now, having left Argos and having freed himself from the tyranny of Zeus?
 She wondered if the flies remained, and if the cattle still resented them.